BIDS/repro-case-studies/case-studies/millmanOttoboniStark.md

 assignment of “tags” applied by human raters to classify interactions during therapy sessions with children on the autistic spectrum.

+An extended version of this case study along with the analysis script and results can be found at <https://github.com/statlab/nsgk>.

 # Workflow

 ![Diagram](millmanOttoboniStark.pdf){width=100%}\